Introduction to Crate Training:

 5. Reward good behavior – Always praise your pup when they exhibit good behaviors, like staying calm in the crate or going potty outside.
 Positive reinforcement goes a long way in building trust and establishing boundaries.

-How does Introduction to Crate Training: compare to alternatives?
+How did Introduction to Crate Training: develop over time?

-What are the key steps involved in Introduction to Crate Training:?
+What are the benefits of practising Introduction to Crate Training:?